 For Aquatic Applications

 Lime can be used in ponds for sterilization.
 When applied at proper levels, the lime will kill many disease pathogens and pests in the water.
 This should be done after ponds have been drained and prior to refilling.

 Liming in ponds can also help both plant and fish life, thereby discouraging other unwanted pests.
 Raising the pH in ponds has much the same effect as in lawns.
-Nutrients become more available to plant life.
-That in turns provides the fish with more food.
-Levels should be monitored to make sure that an imbalance is not created.
+Nutrients become more available to plant life, which provides the fish with more food.
+Levels should be monitored to make sure you don't create an imbalance.